Lack of EU migrant strategy reignites Serbia-Croatia tensions

 "In the EU we gather only to say how many billions should be allocated and where to relocate the migrants.
 We cannot take any other decisions that get ahead of events,” Prime Minister Boiko Borisov told reporters.

-Germany's warm welcome for refugees, especially those from Syria, stems partly from the view of business and government there that migration can help counter the effects of an ageing population and prevent a shortage of labour.
+Germany's warm welcome for refugees, especially those from Syria, stems partly from the view of business and government there that migration can help counter the effects of an aging population and prevent a shortage of labor.

 Nevertheless, many Germans, not least some of the conservative Merkel's political allies, are concerned about how easily the newcomers can be integrated.